What is a

 Phase 0 trials aim to find out if a drug behaves in the way researchers expect it to from laboratory studies.

 Phase I trials are usually small and recruit only a few patients.
 The trial may be open to people with any type of cancer.

 Phase III trials compare new treatments with standard treatment.
 Standard treatments are those which are the best currently available.
-These trials involve more people and will be conducted in many hospitals and may be multi national.
-Most phase III trials are randomized.
+These trials involve more people and will be conducted in many hospitals and may be multi-national.
+Most phase III trials are randomised.

 Phase IV trials are done after a drug has been proven to work and has been granted a license.
 They aim to find out more about side effects and the safety of the drug.
 They show the long term effects and benefits of the drug and how well it works when used more widely.

 Not all trials look at drugs.
 Some look at other treatments such as surgery and radiotherapy.
 Other look at lifestyle and the early intervention of support and the way in which people are cared for.